-- url (string) the URL of this response - status (integer) the HTTP status of the response.
+- url (str) the URL of this response - status (int) the HTTP status of the response.
 Defaults to 200. - headers (dict) the headers of this response.
 The dict values can be strings (for single valued headers) or lists (for multi-valued headers). - body (bytes) the response body.
-To access the decoded text as str you can use response.text from an encoding-aware Response subclass, such as TextResponse. - flags (list) is a list containing the initial values for the Response. flags attribute.
+To access the decoded text as a string, use response. text from an encoding-aware Response subclass, such as TextResponse. - flags (list) is a list containing the initial values for the Response.flags attribute.
 If given, the list will be shallow copied. - request (scrapy.http.Request) the initial value of the Response.request attribute.
-This represents the Request that generated this response. - certificate (twisted.internet.ssl.Certificate) an object representing the server's SSL certificate. - ip\address (ipaddress.IPv4Address or ipaddress.IPv6Address) The IP address of the server from which the Response originated.
+This represents the Request that generated this response. - certificate (twisted.internet.ssl.Certificate) an object representing the server's SSL certificate. - ip\address (ipaddress.IPv4Address or ipaddress.IPv6Address) The IP address of the server from which the Response originated. - protocol (str) The protocol that was used to download the response.
+For instance: "HTTP/1.0", "HTTP/1.1", "h2"